b04901014/vae-gslm/README.md

 pip3 install -r requirements.txt
 ```

-If you wish to only use the pre-trained model, jump to section.
+If you wish to only use the pre-trained model, jump to the section [Pre-trained Models](#pre-trained-models) section.

 If you wish to train everything from scratch, jump to the [Training from scratch](#training-from-scratch) section.